 Brussels sprouts don’t have a stellar reputation.
 They’ve long been the vegetable that everyone seems to hate, one that can be bitter and smells simply awful.
-That reputation has been shifting in recent years, to the point that high-class restaurants are even serving Brussels sprouts regularly.
+But are Brussels sprouts good for you, and should you eat them even if you don’t like them?
+Their reputation has been shifting in recent years, to the point that high-class restaurants are even serving Brussels sprouts regularly.

 What’s going on with that?
 Well, first, we’re getting better at cooking Brussels sprouts.
 Much of the vegetable’s poor reputation comes from the fact Brussels sprouts were often incredibly overcooked, making them a nightmare to eat.
 In contrast, when Brussels sprouts are cooked well, they’re much tastier, to the extent that kids may even enjoy them.

 There’s another thing too.
 Like most vegetables, Brussels sprouts go through selective breeding over time.
 Some of this process has focused on decreasing the glucosinolates in Brussels sprouts, which are the compounds that give the sprouts their bitter flavor.

 Fewer glucosinolates mean less bitterness in Brussels sprouts, which then makes them easier to eat.
 So, even if you hated Brussels sprouts as a kid, there’s a good chance that you’ll enjoy them now – especially if you cook them well and use the right spices.

 This brings us to the important question of the day – are Brussels sprouts good for you?
 They seem like they should be, yet there’s a surprising amount of controversy surrounding this question.

 Some sites go as far as to say that Brussels sprouts are dangerous and toxic.
 Are they though or are Brussels sprouts simply a vegetable that’s destined to be misunderstood?

 - Brussels Sprouts Nutrition

 - Benefits Of Brussels Sprouts